envoyproxy/gateway/site/content/en/v1.0.0/contributions/design/config-api.md

 EOF
 ```

-__Note:__ The Provider API from the File package is currently undefined and `foo: bar` is provided for illustration
+**Note:** The Provider API from the File package is currently undefined and `foo: bar` is provided for illustration purposes only.
-purposes only.

 Gateway API-related configuration is expressed through the `gateway` field.
-If unspecified, Envoy Gateway will use
-default configuration parameters for `gateway`.
-The following example causes the [GatewayClass][gc] controller to
-manage GatewayClasses with controllerName `foo` instead of the default `gateway.envoyproxy.io/gatewayclass-controller`:
+If unspecified, Envoy Gateway will use default configuration parameters for `gateway`.
+The following example causes the [GatewayClass](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.GatewayClass) controller to manage GatewayClasses with controllerName `foo` instead of the default `gateway.envoyproxy.io/gatewayclass-controller`:

 ```yaml
 $ cat << EOF > /etc/envoy-gateway/config.yaml